zaemyung/Visualizing-Cross-Lingual-Discourse-Relations/README.md

 ```
 @inproceedings{kim-etal-2021-visualizing,
-    title={Visualizing Cross-Lingual Discourse Relations in Multilingual TED Corpora},
+    title={Visualizing Cross‐Lingual Discourse Relations in Multilingual TED Corpora},
-    author={Kim, Zae Myung and Nikoulina, Vassilina and Kang, Dongyeop and Schwab, Didier and Besacier, Laurent},
+    author={Kim, Zae Myung and Nikoulina, Vassilina and Kang, Dongyeop and Schwab, Didier and Besacier, Laurent",
-    booktitle={Proceedings of the Second Workshop on Computational Approaches to Discourse},
+    booktitle={Proceedings of the 2nd Workshop on Computational Approaches to Discourse},
+    pages={165--170},
     year={2021},
-    publisher={Association for Computational Linguistics},
+    publisher={Association for Computational Linguistics}
 }

 @inproceedings{long-etal-2020-shallow,